thobashangase/PeopleExpressApi/README.md

 # PeopleExpressApi
-A REST api for a SQL Server database that store people records
+A simple REST api for a SQL Server database that store people records